techservicesillinois/secops-soar-tdx/CONTRIBUTING.md

 ## GitHub Actions Setup for Splunk SOAR Deployment

-This document guides you through the setup process for GitHub Actions to automatically deploy your application to Splunk SOAR using the provided `.yaml` file in the repository.
-To achieve this, you will need to configure a couple of secrets in your GitHub repository which will be used by the GitHub Actions pipeline.
+This section guides you through the setup process for GitHub Actions to automatically deploy your application to Splunk SOAR.

+You will need to configure a couple of secrets in your GitHub repository which will be used by the GitHub Actions pipeline.

 ### Prerequisites